armbian/documentation/docs/User-Guide_Getting-Started.md

 For each board we usually provide:

-- one CLI Debian **and** one CLI Ubuntu based server image,
+- one CLI server image with Debian Buster
+- one CLI server image with Ubuntu Focal
-- one desktop Ubuntu Bionic **or** Debian Buster
+- one desktop image with Ubuntu Focal **or** Debian Buster

-Other unsupported builds may also be available(like Debian Stretch/Bullseye Ubuntu Disco/Eoan).
+Other unsupported builds may also be available (like Debian Stretch/Bullseye or Ubuntu Disco/Eoan/Hirsute).

 Some boards have different options due to their hardware specialities - router or IoT boards.